First Steps and Young Dancers

 FIRST STEPS: Age 3

-First Steps introduces pre-schoolers to the world of dance through a 30-minute class that is fun, gentle, and appropriate to their development.
+First Steps introduces pre-schoolers to dance through a 30-minute class that is fun, gentle, and appropriate to their development.
 Lessons are planned in 5-minute intervals to maximize young attention spans.
 Children focus and learn faster.
 First Steps is designed to:

 Introduce preschoolers to the joy of many kinds of music, dance and creative movement;